-In the end, the Japanese prime minister’s gamble paid off.
-Shinzo Abe’s big win in the latest election made clear once and for all his firm hold over the government.
+Shinzo Abe’s big win in the 2017 election made clear once and for all his firm hold over the government.

-That should allow him to move one step closer to achieving his lifelong objective: Making Japan a major power in Asia that is to be reckoned with once again.
+This brought him one step closer to achieving his lifelong objective: Making Japan a major power in Asia that is to be reckoned with once again.

-Without doubt, with his reelection, Abe has enhanced his own standing in the annals of history: He is now well on his way to become Japan’s longest-serving prime minister since World War II.
+Without doubt, Abe has enhanced his own standing in the annals of history: He is now well on his way to become Japan’s longest-serving prime minister since World War II.

 Japan’s real challenges